bioidiap/bob.pipelines/doc/xarray.rst

 #.
 Sample-based processing and carrying the sample metadata over the
    pipeline.
 #.
 Checkpointing: we may want to save intermediate steps.
 #.
 Lazy operations and graph optimizations.
-We’ll define all operations using
+We'll define all operations using
    dask and we will benefit from lazy operations and graph optimizations.
 #.
 Failed sample handling: we may want to drop some samples in the pipeline if
    we fail to process them.